geobeyond/cog/README.md

 ## What is COG

-It is a RESTful Web API for ingesting normal GeoTIFFs, converting to [Cloud Optimized GeoTIFF](http://www.cogeo.org/) and finally publishing them into a [Minio](https://www.minio.io/) bucket in order to serving out of the box from a generic and open source object storage server.
+COG is a RESTful Web API for ingesting normal GeoTIFFs, converting to [Cloud Optimized GeoTIFF](http://www.cogeo.org/) and finally publishing them into a [Minio](https://www.minio.io/) bucket in order to serving out of the box from a generic and open source object storage server.

 [![COG](http://www.cogeo.org/images/logo/Cog-02.png)](http://www.cogeo.org)

-The server has been developed in Django and has embedded [COG-Explorer](https://github.com/geotiffjs/cog-explorer/) a COG viewer built with [OpenLayers](http://openlayers.org/) and [geotiff.js](https://geotiffjs.github.io/).
+The server has been developed in Django and has embedded [COG-Explorer](https://github.com/geotiffjs/cog-explorer/) a COG viewer built with [OpenLayers](http://openlayers.org/), [geotiff.js](https://geotiffjs.github.io/) and [React](https://reactjs.org/).

 ### Table of Contents
 * [Summary](#summary)